 Who Sentences

-The question in the title of this post is the title of this new essay authored by Youngjae Lee and now available via SSRN.
-Here is its abstract: This Essay argues that prison abolitionism is self-defeating in three ways.
-First,...
+The title of this post is the title of this new piece authored by Dyllan Taxman now available via SSRN.
+Here is its abstract: In early 2024, James and Jennifer Crumbley were sentenced to over a decade in prison after...

 Douglas A. Berman